trollfot/dolmen.blob/src/dolmen/blob/README.txt

 ===========

 `dolmen.blob` is a layer above `dolmen.file`, using the ZODB blobs as a storage facility.
-It respects the `zope.app.file` IFile and the `dolmen.file` INamedFile interfaces.
+It respects the `zope.file` IFile and the `dolmen.file` INamedFile interfaces.